| Overview | Group | Tree | Graph | Index | Concepts |

 terminated.

-For each variable in the array var
+For each variable in the array var, this method

 sets its upper bound to the corresponding value in the array

-and its lower bound to the corresponding value in the
+ub and its lower bound to the corresponding value in the

-.
+array lb.
 Setting bounds has no effect beyond the scope

 of the current invocation of the callback.

-For each variable in the array var
+For each variable in the array var, this method

 sets its upper bound to the corresponding value in the array

-and its lower bound to the corresponding value in the
+ub and its lower bound to the corresponding value in the

-.
+array lb.
 Setting bounds has no effect beyond the scope

 of the current invocation of the callback.

-This method sets the lower bound to lb
+This method sets the lower bound to lb and the

-upper bound to ub
+upper bound to ub for the variable var at the

 current node.